 Samsung has also continued its strategic partnership with Qualcomm to bring a Snapdragon 8 Gen 2 “for Galaxy” chipset variant to this year’s range.
 The headline change is a marginal CPU clock speed boost to 3.36GHz, up from 3.19GHz.
 There are also a small 5.7% jump in GPU clocks, up from 680MHz in the standard 8 Gen 2 to 719MHz in Samsung’s version, complete with ray tracing support.

 Flipping through the phones’ apps, it’s clear that everyday performance is a solved issue.
-It will be more telling to see how this year’s flagship handles prolonged gaming sessions.
+Seeing how this year’s flagship handles prolonged gaming sessions is more telling.
 Samsung says there’s a 2x larger cooling chamber this year, which, combined with a more efficient processor, should result in cooler temperatures and fewer performance issues.
 Based on our testing, the new chip doesn’t throttle as severely as 2022’s model, but the phones are still far from the best when it comes to sustained performance under extreme stress.

 Another key change in this generation is the introduction of new Galaxy S23 camera systems.
 Specifically, a 200MP primary camera found exclusively in the Galaxy S23 Ultra.
 Using Samsung’s Isocell HP2 technology, this huge megapixel count also promises 16-to-1 pixel binning down to 12.5MP for low-light capture, Dual Vertical Transfer Gate (D-VTG) to reduce washed-out snaps, and Dual Slope Gain for improved HDR imaging.